arras-energy/gridlabd-old/docs/Module/Influxdb/Database.md

 string username;
 ~~~

 Specifies the user name to use when authenticated server connections are required.
+The default username is `gridlabd`.

 # See also